PSFC-HEDP/x-ray-transmission/README.md

 - `pip install mcareader`
 - `pip install xraydb`

-To create MCA files from spectrometer readings you will need the appropriate [driver](https://www.amptek.com/software/dp5-digital-pulse-processor-software/dpp-installation-instructions) installed on your laptop.
+To create MCA files from spectrometer readings you will need the appropriate [driver](https://www.amptek.com/software/dp5-digital-pulse-processor-software/dpp-installation-instructions) installed on your laptop as well as the [DPPMCA software](https://www.amptek.com/software/dp5-digital-pulse-processor-software/dppmca-display-acquisition-software).